ihexxa/quickshare/README.md

 - `DEFAULTADMIN` is the default user name
 - `DEFAULTADMINPWD` is the default user password
-- `/quickshare/root` is where Quickshare stores files and directories.
+- `/quickshare/root` is where the Quickshare stores files and directories.
+- `-u 8686:8686` is specifying the user(uid=8686) and the group(gid=8686) to start the Quickshare, which are predefined in the image

 ### Run from source code